vinta/awesome-python/README.md

 * [mezzanine](https://github.com/stephenmcd/mezzanine) - A powerful, consistent, and flexible content management platform.
 * [plone](https://plone.org/) - A CMS built on top of the open source application server Zope.
 * [quokka](https://github.com/rochacbruno/quokka) - Flexible, extensible, small CMS powered by Flask and MongoDB.
+* [puput](https://github.com/APSL/puput) - Puput is a powerful and simple Django app to manage a blog.
+It uses the awesome Wagtail CMS as content management system.

 ## Caching